Terms and conditions

 If any provision of this Agreement (or part of a provision) is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, the other provisions shall remain in force.
 If any invalid, unenforceable or illegal provision would be valid, enforceable or legal if some part of it were deleted, the provision shall apply with the minimum modification necessary to make it legal, valid and enforceable.

 38. APPLICABLE LAW AND JURISDICTION

-This Framework Agreement and the services contemplated hereunder are subject to all applicable laws, rules and regulations, including (but not limited to) the Electronic Money Regulations 2011 and the relevant rules of the FCA or any other competent regulatory authority (the “Applicable Laws”).
-If any conflict arises between this Agreement and any applicable laws or regulations, the latter shall prevail.
-We are not required to do anything or refrain from doing anything which would infringe any applicable laws or regulations and may do whatever we consider necessary to comply with them.
+38.1 This Framework Agreement and the services contemplated hereunder are subject to all applicable laws, rules and regulations, including (but not limited to) the Electronic Money Regulations 2011, the Payment Services Regulations 2017, the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and the relevant rules of the FCA or any other competent regulatory authority (the “Applicable Laws”).
+If any conflict arises between this Agreement and any Applicable Laws, the latter shall prevail.
+We are not required to do anything or refrain from doing anything which would infringe any Applicable Laws and may do whatever we consider necessary to comply with them.
 If you access our services from outside the United Kingdom, you agree to satisfy yourself as to any relevant local laws or regulations.

 38.2 This Agreement is governed by and shall be construed in accordance with the laws of England.
 You irrevocably submit to the exclusive jurisdiction of the English courts to settle any suit, action or other proceedings relating to this Agreement (proceedings).
 Nothing in this Agreement shall prevent us from bringing proceedings against you in any jurisdiction.